Check other networks

 O2 5G cities and towns

-By the end of the year, O2 intends to bring our 5G to parts of 20 towns and cities and the aim is 50 by summer 2020.
+By the end of the year, O2 intends to bring 5G to parts of 20 towns and cities and the aim is 50 by summer 2020.

-In 2019 these towns and cities will be covered: Belfast, Blackpool, Bournemouth, Bristol, Cardiff, Coventry, Derby, Edinburgh, Eton, Guildford, Leeds, Leicester, Lisburn, London, Norwich, Nottingham, Reading, Slough, Stoke and Windsor.
+In 2019 the target towns and cities will be covered: Belfast, Blackpool, Bournemouth, Bristol, Cardiff, Coventry, Derby, Edinburgh, Eton, Guildford, Leeds, Leicester, Lisburn, London, Norwich, Nottingham, Reading, Slough, Stoke and Windsor.
 There's a bit of creativity here - putting Eton and Windsor separately is a bit of a cop-out considering they are pretty much the same place and super-close to also-listed Slough for that matter.

 By Summer 2020, the extra 30 places that'll be 5G-enabled are: Aberdeen, Bradford, Brighton, Birkenhead, Birmingham, Cambridge, Glasgow, Hove, Kingston, Liverpool, Luton, Manchester, Milton Keynes, Newbury, Newcastle, Northampton, Plymouth, Portsmouth, Sheffield, Southampton, Sunderland, Warrington and Wolverhampton.
 Again, it's tempting to conclude that listing Brighton and Hove separately is a little desperate.